kahi-framework/kahi-ui.nbn.dev/content/docs/disclosure/tab.md

 > **NOTE**: Introduced feature in `v0.3.1`.

-`Tab` Components are typically used for turning what would be multi-page content, into a single page with a set of radio buttons to toggle between views.
+`Tab` Components are used for turning what would be multi-page content, into a block of multiple views with a set of radio buttons to toggle between.

 ```svelte {title="Tab Preview" mode="repl"}
 <script>